abyss-witch/glium-types/README.md

 # glium-types
 this is a crate designed to include all the things you need to start working with glium. it includes:
-- vectors for 2-4 dimesnions
+- vectors and double vectors for 2-4 dimesnions
 - square_matrices for 2-4 dimensions
 - quaternions
 - vertex types: vertices, normals, vertex colours and texturecoords.